As PDFs fall out of favour, content teams are increasingly looking to create interactive visual stories.

 Plan your visual content from the start

 For most writers, design is something that happens at the end of the content process.
+We're more concerned with artful use of commas and semicolons than expertly placed images.
 If 'design' is little more than a few embedded images in your piece of content, then this isn't a bad way of working.

 The best visual stories, though, take account of visual design much earlier in the process.
 This allows the content team to consider how text, images, and video can complement each other.
 It also allows more time for the creation and sourcing of visual assets.